 Now, once you start to really get this idea of there being deeper layers of meaning within the stories of the Bible, you can begin to find answers to other questions.
 For instance, there are parts of the Bible which seem no longer relevant because modern science has proven them “wrong.”

-What about the creation story?
+What about the Creation Story?

 One example is the story of the creation of the world in seven days as told in Genesis.
 But in the first volume of the book Secrets of Heaven we discover that the literal statements in this story are vessels for deeper ideas.
 The inner truth of this story is all about the series of internal steps God takes people through as they develop spiritually.
 The Bible and science become compatible once we realize that the Bible is not really concerned with scientific facts, but instead uses ideas suited to illustrate important truths about humanity’s inner, spiritual reality.
 God’s primary focus is not to teach us science.
 What God wants to do is use the Bible to tell us about deep, eternal, unchanging truths that will have a much greater impact on us than our mere understanding of the physical world.

-What about the violence in the Bible?
+What about the Violence in the Bible?

 Likewise, this explains why so many of the stories in the Bible are full of violence and brutality.
 The deeper truth of the Bible is all about the inner life we each face, with all of the temptation, suffering and striving that we inevitably face.
 Our spiritual lives are full of conflicts between our lower, selfish natures and the higher, loving selves that God created us to be.
 If the Lord is going to talk to us about how to face spiritual battles, then it makes sense that he uses stories of natural conflict as the foundation and container for these lessons.
-But don’t take my word for it.
-I invite you to investigate this for yourself.
+But don’t take our word for it; investigate this for yourself.
 Start reading the Bible, and when you have questions, look for the deeper truth behind the plain text of the story.
 To aid you in your search for meaning, turn to the Writings of Swedenborg, and reach out to someone in the New Church.
 There are many New Church members and ministers who would love to help you find your way as you begin this new journey of exploration.
-Email us at [email protected] , and we will be happy to put you in touch with someone to answer your questions.
+Email us at email@example.com , and we will be happy to put you in touch with someone to answer your questions.